You can write the question in a free form

 In top side of control page, you can see percent of battery charge.
 It can be seen only when robot not moves.
 If charge level is less than 20%, you need to move robot to dock station.
 If you don't move robot to dock, it will turn off automatically.

 There you can see also robot state "BotEyes is Off" or "Charging".
-But these messages are true only after you click any point on robot control circle because data from robot can be received only after you press control circle.
+But these messages are true only after you click any point on the robot control circle because data from robot can be received only after you press it.

-The telepresence robot control circle size and position can be changed, as you want.
+The telepresence robot control circle size and position can be changed as you want.
 To do this go to "Settings" (gear icon) page.
-These parameters are saved automatically in browser cookie.
+Set parameters are saved automatically in browser cookie.

 ATTENTION!
 While you control the telepresence robot by keyboard keys, you need to provide focus for the control windows, that is the control window must be visible and be above all others applications in your screen.
 Do not try to control the telepresence robot if the connection is bad and frames from the video camera is "frozen".

-To change password you need go to "Register" page and enter there any your login, password and Robto Serial Number which you can find in front side of robot chassis and in robot passport.
+To change the password you need go to "Register" page and enter there any your login, password and Robot Serial Number which you can find in bottom side of the robot chassis and in the robot passport.